How Real Estate Title Searches Work

 - The title examiner will review all recorded mortgages and other encumbrances.
 The title examiner will determine which documents have been satisfied and which ones are still outstanding.
 Before transferring title all encumbrances must be satisfied in a manner that is compliant with Florida’s Real Property Title laws.

 - Some personal judgments can attach to property such as, delinquent child support, student loans and unpaid credit cards.

 - Unrecorded liens are the most common.
 These liens include water bills, code violations, or any other lien that may not be recorded.
 The “Marketability” of title will be affected by these unrecorded liens.

 So The Title Is Clear, Now What?

-The title company issues a commitment to insure.
+The title company issues a commitment to insure based on the real estate title search.
 This is a document that says, this is what needs to happen for us to insure the real estate title (or deed), for instance, the first mortgage must be paid at closing.
 In the commitment there is also a section of exclusions (Schedule B Section 2) or things that will not be covered by the title insurance policy.
 This is an example of some common exclusions:

 - Rights or claims of parties in possession not shown by the Public Records, such as tenant’s lease.

 - All matters disclosed by an accurate survey.